Compression Approaches for the Regularized Solutions of Linear Systems from Large-Scale Inverse Problems: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we give some numerical examples to illustrate the approximation techniques we have discussed.
-We will use matrices from the Geotomography application which we have previously referred to.
-The full matrix $A$ consists of $20$ different blocks and has dimensions $2,968,933 \times 3,637,248$:
+In this section, we give some numerical examples to discuss and illustrate the approximation techniques we have discussed.
+We will use both synthetic data and matrices from the seismic tomography application which we have previously referred to in order to illustrate the effect of wavelet thresholding and low rank SVD based compression.